Press Release

 8 in 10 job roles have a gender pay gap

-New analysis of the Office for National Statistics’ 2022 gender pay gap figures, by HR systems provider Ciphr, reveals that the majority of UK occupations still have a pay gap that favours men.
+Analysis of the Office for National Statistics’ 2022 gender pay gap figures, by HR systems provider Ciphr, reveals that the majority of UK occupations still have a pay gap that favours men

 Disappointingly, around 8 in 10 (79%) of the job roles held by at least 50,000 workers or more, pay men more per hour on average.
 For job roles employing over 215,000 people that rises to 84% with a gender pay gap in favour of men.